 Eco-Friendly and Non-Toxic Sofa Brands

 If you’re in the market to purchase a new eco-friendly sofa, check out these non toxic sofa companies!
 Each brand uses a different set of materials and has slightly different standards, priorities, and values.
 This guide is a starting point, but do your own research to find which brand would be best for you.

 Best Eco-Friendly Sofa: Savvy Rest

-Savvy Rest’s organic sofa is made with some of the best materials available for non-toxic couches.
+Savvy Rest’s sustainable organic sofa is made with some of the best materials available for non-toxic couches.
 The brand uses Cradle-to-Cradle certified Natural Talalay latex foam and GOTS-certified organic hemp or organic cotton upholstery.
 Their sustainable couch is also made with organic wool batting, jute webbing, natural coir, and zero-VOC finishes.

 Price Range: $3,799 – $4,099

 Use code CONSCIOUSSTYLE20 for 20% off!

-Shipping: Free White Glove delivery within continental U.S. Contact their team for shipping quotes outside of the 48 contiguous states.
+Shipping: Free White Glove delivery in continental U.S. Contact for quotes outside 48 contiguous states.